Food and the Scottish royal household: Banquet for the Duke of Holstein

 The town hosted a banquet for the Duke of Holstein at the house of Ninian MacMorran at Riddle's court on 2 May 1598.
 The queen's cook Hans Poppilman was employed and tableware and tapestries were borrowed from Holyrood Palace.
+The king's household book notes that his pastry cook John Ronald made venison pies.
 Wine was sweetened and spiced to make hippocras by two apothecaries, John Lawtie and John Clavie.
 Alexander Barclay, an apothecary who frequently worked for the court, made a mutchkin of perfumed rose water.
 On 22 May 1598 James VI drank all night with the Duke of Holstein.
 On 19 June, his birthday, James VI had supper at Crichton Castle after a day's sport of hawking.

 The baptism of Prince Charles was held in December 1600 at Holyrood House.
 This time James VI sent an invitation and request to Walter Dundas of Dundas for venison, wild meat, "brissel foulis", and capons.
 This would be his contribution or "propyne" to "great provision and cheer".